-Say hello to this flavorful, sour and spicy hot pot!
+Say hello to this flavorful, sour, and spicy hot pot!
 It’s the perfect dish to warm you up!

-While it is best to heat the pot using a portable burner on the table, sit around it and cook the veggies as you want, this recipe can also be made in 1-pot!
+While it is best to heat the pot using a portable burner or an Electric Hot Pot on the table, sit around it, and cook the veggies as you want, this recipe can also be made in 1-pot!

 The broth is quite spicy, so if you are not used to the heat, use only one chili instead of three.

-Now let’s talk about the add-ins.
+Now, let’s talk about the add-ins.
 First, you want some noodles, which is mandatory.
-Feel free to use what you have on hand, it can be rice noodles, soba, or even spaghetti.
+Feel free to use what you have on hand.
+It can be rice noodles, soba, or even spaghetti.

 Let me know in the comments if you try this recipe!

 - 1 tbsp oil

-- 2 lemongrass stalks, halved
+- 2 lemongrass stalks halved

-- 1- inch ginger, peeled and sliced
+- 1- inch ginger peeled and sliced

-- 1 green onion, thinly sliced
+- 1 green onion thinly sliced

-- 3 small chilis, sliced
+- 3 small Thai chilis sliced

-- 1 cup chopped pineapple
+- 1 cup pineapple chopped

-- 2 medium tomatoes, finely diced
+- 2 medium tomatoes finely diced

 - 4 cups water

-- 1/2 ear of corn, sliced into 2-inch slices
+- 1/2 ear of corn sliced into 2-inch slices

-- 1 tbsp coconut sugar (or regular sugar)
+- 1 tbsp coconut sugar or regular sugar

 - 1 and 1/2 tsp salt

 - 1 tsp soy sauce

-- optional: 1 tbsp tamarind paste
+- 1 tbsp tamarind paste optional

-- 3 cups sliced mushrooms
+- 3 cups mushrooms sliced

-- 1 block of tofu, diced
+- 1 block of tofu diced

-- a handful of your favorite greens (spinach, pak choy, okra, etc)
+- a handful of your favorite greens: spinach, pak choy, okra, etc

-- optional: vegan chick'n or TVP slices
+- vegan chick'n or TVP slices, optional

 - In a large pot, heat the oil over medium heat.
 Once hot, add lemongrass stalks, ginger, green onion, and chilis.
 Fry for about 5 minutes.